 The attendees who come to the annual Arizona Elk Society banquets truly enjoy the event because our sponsors have given so generously.

 The money attendees pay for seats, raffle tickets and auction items generate a great return for AES because of the generous support of the banquet sponsors.

 A major sponsor of the AES is the Arizona Game and Fish (AZG&F) Commission.
-Each year they provide us with one or more of their "Commissioner Tags" for a given species.
-These tags permit the holder to hunt for 365 days in the the year listed for their trophy animal.
+Each year they provide us with two of the "Commissioner Special Big Game Tags", the premier tag for Bull Elk and the Arizona Buffalo Tag.
+These tags permit the holder to hunt for 365 days in the year listed for their trophy animal.
 These tags draw a lot of interest from hunters throughout the United States.
-In 2008 the AZG&F Commissioner's Elk Tag sold at live auction for $195,000 at the AES Banquet.
+In 2014 the AZG&F Commissioner's Elk Tag sold at our live auction for $230,000.

 The final group of sponsors are the Habitat Partners.
 Arizona Elk Society's Board of Directors saw a need to have a focused effort to set aside land such as riparian areas, critical winter range, migration corridors, quality calving grounds and forage meadows.
-The plan included offering conservation easements to landowners that will help them continue operations on their land while limiting the loss of wildlife habitat through development.
-Thus was the Habitat Partners of Arizona program established.
+The program also includes large scale Habitat Projects as well as working to offer conservation easements to landowners that will help them continue operations on their land while limiting the loss of wildlife habitat through development.
 After the land has been designated saved, the AES can then plan projects to restore and improve the habitat.
-Many of the people and organzations that are "Habitat Partners" are part of the Arizona Elk Society membership stepping a bit higher to show their support of our habitat programs.
+Many of the people and organizations that are "Habitat Partners" are part of the Arizona Elk Society membership stepping a bit higher to show their support of our habitat programs.